vicgarcia/tapes/README.md

 This isn't trying to be a complete commercial NVR replacement with every feature imaginable.
 Instead, it's a solid foundation that handles the core job well—continuous recording with a clean web interface—and stays out of your way when you want to build on top of it.
 The system has been running in production for months, quietly doing its job while I've refined the pieces that matter.

+Recent improvements have simplified the architecture significantly: MediaMTX now handles recording natively using crash-resilient fragmented MP4 files, automatic retention management keeps disk usage in check, and structured logging makes debugging straightforward.
+The result is a cleaner, more reliable system that just works.

 ## Overview

 tapes is built on three core components that work together:

-- **MediaMTX**: Proxies your IP camera RTSP streams and manages FFmpeg processes to capture continuous recordings
+- **MediaMTX**: Proxies your IP camera RTSP streams and handles native continuous recording (no FFmpeg needed)
 - **tapes web application**: Go backend with React frontend for browsing and viewing recordings
-- **Storage**: Simple file-based storage with automatic thumbnail generation
+- **Storage**: Simple file-based storage with automatic thumbnail generation and retention management

 Everything runs in Docker containers orchestrated by docker-compose for easy deployment and management.